Concepts of Learning and Teaching 2

 You are expected to complete the weekly readings outlined on the reading list.
 The required readings for this paper are available online through Waikato Reading Lists.
 The links will take you directly to the reading, which you can then download or read online.

-Weekly Readings: To be advised via Moodle
+Weekly Readings: To be advised via Moodle and course reading list

 Carr, M. & Lee, W. (2019).
 Learning Stories in Practice.
 Sage (recommended for ECE and primary students interested in Learning Stories)